 “By faith they passed through the Red sea as by dry land: which the Egyptians assaying to do were drowned (Hebrews 11:29).”

 If the nature of faith is obedience, unbelief, then, is the refusal to cross the Red Sea at all.
 It is choosing our own path instead of the one God provides.
-However, when we have an understanding of how deeply God loves us, the furthest thing we would want to do is walk away from Him.
 As we step into the new year let’s take the time to remind ourselves that faith is more than a belief or a philosophy.
 Faith is a living, active response to the love and grace of God.